cdktf/cdktf-provider-cloudflare/docs/rateLimit.java.md

 - *Type:* java.lang.Number

-The threshold that triggers the rate limit mitigations, combine with period.
+The threshold that will trigger the configured mitigation action.

+Configure this value along with the `period` property to establish a threshold per period.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/rate_limit#threshold RateLimit#threshold}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/rate_limit#threshold RateLimit#threshold}

 ---